 Potential change Rationale Introduce medium density-specific minimum lot sizes Minimum lot sizes for medium density development provide expectations for built form outcomes The specific minimum lot size may be paired with a lower 'default' lot size, encouraging a mix of smaller dwellings that are sensitive to the constraints of the sites The Low-Rise Medium Density Housing Code also references dual-occupancy specific minimum lot sizes in an LEP to override the 400 sqm minimum lot size referenced in the code.
 Develop DCP design controls for medium density housing Current DCP housing controls largely relate to detached dwellings, potentially discouraging medium density development Develop DCP controls that guide developers regarding the design of medium density housing Controls should encourage development by providing clear advantages over detached dwellings, while also encourage high quality design Develop structure plans for new release areas Existing medium density areas have a high proportion of low density, detached dwellings Before releasing further land for development, develop master plans that identify minimum dwelling density, desired subdivision patterns and example typologies.
 Simplify minimum subdivision lot size clauses The Hawkesbury LEP currently contains 12 clauses that relate to minimum subdivision sizes.
 These could be reviewed with the goal of rationalising them based on land use or zone to make interpretation and application simpler.
 Floor space ratio control implementation Floor space ratio controls to guide owners and potential developers as to the maximum size of potential dwellings.
 These controls could be designed to work in concert with landscaping controls currently in the DCP Sample FSR controls have been provided in the numerical control table above.
 Review car parking controls Current car parking controls required covered car parking based on the size of a dwelling, with two (1.5 rounded up) covered car parks required for a dwelling of 55 sqm or larger.
 This is likely result in two+car garages, where otherwise a single car garage (or uncovered driveway) may be required by households The DCP also notes that reduced car parking rates for residential development in commercial zones may be considered.
 This could be expanded to certain residential flat buildings in proximity to a rail station.
 It may also be tied to the number of bedrooms, reflecting the occupancy of the apartments.
 Develop local character statements and overlays Options for preserving and shaping character may also be achieved through the proposed local character statement process, currently being development by DPIE.
 As currently proposed, Council may identify local character areas on a new LEP map, which would reference a local character statement.
-The statement would identify objectives relevant to preserving or shaping the character in an area,
+The statement would identify

-Potential change Rationale to allow for growth that is sensitive to the character of the area A discussion paper and interim guideline for the process were made available in mid-2019, with the final process yet to be formalised.
+Potential change Rationale

+- objectives relevant to preserving or shaping the character in an area, to allow for growth that is sensitive to the character of the area - A discussion paper and interim guideline for the process were made available in mid-2019, with the final process yet to be formalised.
 Pending formalisation of the process, local character statements will provide valuable methods for ensuring the long term viability of Hawkesbury's local character.
-Consideration of the provision of Detached Dual Occupancies and Secondary Dwellings through a place based approach that considers the recommendations of the Hawkesbury Rural Lands Strategy